TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 ### Time

-Time limits depend on time partition used [taltech user-guides](/access/hardware).
+Time limits depend on the time partition used [taltech user-guides](/access/hardware).
 If the calculation time exceeds the time limit requested in the Slurm script, then the job will be killed.
-Therefore, it is recommended to request a little more than is usually needed for calculation.
+Therefore, it is recommended to request a little more than is usually needed for the calculation.

 ### Restarting a failed/interrupted calculation

-All TURBOMOLE jobs are restart jobs as default.
+All TURBOMOLE jobs are restart jobs by default.